-07.01.12 Inter-fund Budget Transfers
+07.01.13 Inter-fund Transfers

 Transfers between various funds may be appropriate from time to time to the extent allowed by law.
-Such transfers will be presented to the Board of Trustees for approval prior to close of the fiscal year.
+Such transfers will be presented to the Board of Trustees for approval prior to completion of the annual financial audit.

-07.01.13 Vendor Payment
+07.01.15 Vendor Payment